 Controlling power to the CELL200 series (p.
-63) provides an example CRBasic program using the IPNetPower() instruction to control power to the CELL200 series.
+62) provides an example CRBasic program using the IPNetPower() instruction to control power to the CELL200 series.
 This functionality is available in the CR300 series (all operating systems), the CR6 series with operating system 09.00 or greater, and the CR1000X with operating system 03.00 or greater.
 To control power in these data loggers with older operating systems or any CR1000, CR800 series, or CR3000, you will need to use a SW12V port on the data logger and communicate over RS-232.

 Alternatively, GRANITE series, CR6 series, CR3000, CR1000X series, CR300 series, CR1000, CR800 series, and CR5000 can use terminal commands to control power.
-Downloadable example programs are available at www.campbellsci.com/downloads/cell200-example-programs
+Downloadable example programs are available at www.campbellsci.eu/downloads/cell200-example-programs.
+Search for "deep sleep" and "wakeup" in the CELL2XX-Settings program.

-CR1000, CR800 series, and CR3000 CRBasic programs require PPPClose before the "deep" sleep" command and PPPOpen before the "wakeup" command.
+CR1000, CR800 series, and CR3000 CRBasic programs require PPPClose before the "deep sleep" command and PPPOpen before the "wakeup" command.